 One way an ISP can find out which sites you visit is by looking at your DNS requests.
 DNS is the system that translates human-readable Internet addresses (www.RestorePrivacy.com) into computer-readable Internet addresses (IP addresses, which look something like this: 45.79.181.19).
 When you use a typical ISP, they control your access to DNS.
 When your device sends a request to the DNS, the ISP logs that address, giving them a complete record of the sites you visit.

 All of our recommended Linux VPN services encrypt DNS requests before your ISP can see them.
-VPNs send these requests to their own DNS servers, completely blocking the ISP from seeing where you go.
+VPNs send these requests to their own secure and private DNS servers.
+The results of the DNS request return to your device through the encrypted VPN tunnel, so your ISP can’t see them either.
+The result is that the ISP is completely blocked from seeing where you go.

 Are VPNs for Linux legal?